morris/vanilla-todo/README.md

 - Research validation rules for utility functions and external dependencies.
 - Experiment with architectures based on virtual DOM rendering and standard DOM events.
 - Compile discovered rules, patterns and techniques into a comprehensive guide.

+Case studies constrained by a set of formal rules are an effective way to find new patterns and techniques in a wide range of domains.
+I'd love to see similar experiments in the future.

 ## 8. Appendix